fallen-icarus/cardano-swaps/README.md

 ---
 ## Liquidity
-Liquidity on `cardano-swaps` is entirely due to properly incentivized abritrage combined with being able to chain swaps together into one transaction.
+Liquidity on Cardano-Swaps is entirely due to properly incentivizing abritrage combined with being able to chain swaps together into one transaction.

 ### The Contrived Example